Rudra2018/ai-job-autopilot/README.md

 Loads your resume

-Scrapes live jobs from LinkedIn/Xing
+Scrapes live jobs from LinkedIn, Xing, Indeed, Glassdoor, Monster, RemoteOK and AngelList

 Embeds & matches with JobBERT-v3